Commercial Vehicle Group, Inc. - Common Stock (CVGI)

 Commercial Vehicle Group, Inc. - Common Stock — Fundamental Analysis Summary

-StockPik's composite Value Score for CVGI is 70/100 — placing it in undervalued territory.
+StockPik's composite Value Score for CVGI is 65/100 — an above-average value rating.
 The score is built from ten fundamental signals: P/E, P/B, PEG ratio, P/S ratio, return on equity, gross margin, debt-to-equity, current ratio, dividend yield, and Piotroski F-Score.

 CVGI shows revenue declining at 10% year-over-year, with earnings growing at 18%.